KDE/documentation-docs-kdenlive-org/effects_and_compositions/video_effects/alpha_mask_keying/alpha_operations.rst

    <a href="https://youtu.be/l43Hz7YEcYU" target="_blank">https://youtu.be/l43Hz7YEcYU</a>

-Shows usage of Alpha Operations with Shrink Hard as well as the following effects: :ref:`effects-chroma_key_basic`, :ref:`denoiser`, and :ref:`effects-key_spill_mop_up`.
+Shows usage of Alpha Operations with Shrink Hard as well as the following effects: :ref:`effects-chroma_key_basic`, :ref:`effects-denoiser`, and :ref:`effects-key_spill_mop_up`.

 .. note:: **This video is somewhat outdated.** In newer versions of Kdenlive the Key Spill Mop Up effect is installed by default, and it is no longer required to use a composite transition.
-Nevertheless, the basic steps of chroma keying and keyspill mop up are explained and are still valid.
+Nevertheless, the basic steps of chroma keying and key spill mop up are explained and are still valid.

 |tutorial_1|